Fiveable

 • Emergencies.
 A surprise medical bill or car repair can force someone to borrow if they don't have savings ready.

 • Maintaining savings.
-Some people borrow even when they could pay cash, just so they can keep their savings intact for emergencies or investments.
+Some people borrow even when they could pay cash, so they can keep their savings available for emergencies or investments.

 • Convenience.
 Using a credit card is faster than carrying cash, and it lets you delay payment until your next paycheck.

-When you borrow, you create a liability, which is just a fancy word for debt you owe someone else.
-You'll need to pay back the original amount (the principal) plus interest, which is the fee the lender charges for letting you use their money.
+When you borrow, you create a liability, which is debt you owe someone else.
+You pay back the original amount (the principal) plus interest, the fee the lender charges for letting you use their money.

 Secured vs. Unsecured Loans